alegarciadelrio/devops-challenges/hashicorp-terraform-associate.md

 - **multiple providers**: use alias parameter.
 Allows differentiate between the different configurations of the same provider type.

+### Output block

+Adding an output block to a module allows the id or value to be exposed as an output variable.
+This output variable can then be retrieved using module.name.name_id.

 ## Commands

 - **terraform validate**: used to check and report errors within modules.